hazer-hazer/Jacy-Dev-Book/compile-time-evaluation/cte-functions.md

 }
 ```

-After `const` expansion this code will look (structurally) like that:
+After `const` expansion this code will look (structurally) like that.

 ```rust
 func foo() = 1